-The notion of 'financial socialization' is gaining prominence with particular focus on children and young adults accessing educational opportunities to acquire values, attitudes, knowledge and skills relating to financial budgeting and planning (Utkarsh et al; 2020).
-Belinova et al. (2021) suggest that young children should experience early economic socialization which can be best achieved by a cooperative undertaking between early childhood educators and parents.
-Likewise, Pape (2022) puts forward a case for the education system to be more engaged with the task of teaching children and teenagers how to manage money as an essential preparation for dealing with the realities of financial decision making throughout life.
+(2022) puts forward a case for the education system to be more engaged with the task of teaching children and teenagers how to manage money as an essential preparation for dealing with the realities of financial decisionmaking throughout life.
 In essence, Pape placed financial literacy within the context of an ongoing life skill requiring early habit building with the need for episodic updating in light of new information and changing life circumstances.
 An emerging challenge facing financial education for children and adolescents relates to the increasing trend towards digital technology worldwide and the future likelihood of most countries embracing cashless payments for financial transactions.
-The 'tap and go' approach to spending including the increasing trend in the use of electronic transfers has created a totally new financial landscape that is now impacting the lives of people worldwide.
+The "tap and go" approach to spending including the increasing trend in the use of electronic transfers has created a totally new financial landscape that is now impacting the lives of people worldwide.
 Previous generations learnt about money by way of direct physical contact with coins and paper money.
-However, with increasing consumer acceptance, reliance and use of digital 'invisible' online money the challenge for financial education will be on how to familiarize and teach younger generations about the real value of money and the importance of prudent financial management throughout the life course.
-Koskelainen et. al. (2022) offer a framework for future research aimed at incorporating digitalisation into financial literacy and capability programs that include recommendations targeting four main areas: (1) revising financial literacy curriculum (2) creating new tools and approaches for teaching and learning (3) measuring digital financial literacy and (4) fostering collaborative partnerships between regulators and the private sector.
+However, with increasing consumer acceptance, reliance, and use of digital "invisible" online money, the challenge for financial education will be on how to familiarize and teach younger generations about the real value of money and the importance of prudent financial management throughout the life course.
+Koskelainen et al. (2023) offer a framework for future research aimed at incorporating digitalisation into financial literacy and capability programs that include recommendations targeting four main areas: (1) revising financial literacy curriculum, (2) creating new tools and approaches for teaching and learning, (3) measuring digital financial literacy, and (4) fostering collaborative partnerships between regulators and the private sector.
 Along with the growing interest in financial education by a range of stakeholders comes the need to deploy appropriate research methods to evaluate and disseminate the effectiveness or otherwise of programs.

-Karakurum-Ozdemir, Kokkizil and Uysal (2019) in their study of financial literacy in developing countries identified Mexico and Türkiye as showing large regional differences in levels of financial literacy.
-According to the preceding researchers each developing country should endeavor to establish financial literacy levels within their own respective population and then develop strategic policies that focus on the least financially literate groups in order to enhance their general levels of financial well-being.
+Karakurum-Ozdemir et al. (2019) in their study of financial literacy in developing countries identified Mexico and Türkiye as showing large regional differences in levels of financial literacy.
+According to the preceding researchers each developing country should endeavour to establish financial literacy levels within their own respective population and then develop strategic policies that focus on the least financially literate groups to enhance their general levels of financial well-being.
 At the same time, they reported "that women, younger adults and individuals who cannot read or write in the official language of their country of residence have lower financial literacy scores" (p.
 325).
-Atkinson and Messy (2013) draw attention to the fact that financial exclusion is an entrenched component of social exclusion, and as such, people on low incomes, disadvantaged or marginalized due to poverty and isolation should be prime targets for financial education programs.
+Atkinson and Messy (2013) draw attention to the fact that financial exclusion is an entrenched component of social exclusion, and as such, people on low incomes, disadvantaged, or marginalized due to poverty and isolation should be prime targets for financial education programs.